fourkitchens/emulsify/components/_patterns/00-base/03-colors/colors.md

 ---
 title: Colors
 ---
-Colors below are automatically pulled from `_color-vars.scss` and can be used like so:
+Colors below are automatically pulled from `_colors-vars.scss` and can be used like so:

 ```scss
 .class {